Skip to main content

 Testing Trailer Lights

-1. Turn on running lights — check all trailer markers illuminate
+1. Turn on running lights — all trailer markers illuminate

 2. Press the brake pedal — brake lights on trailer

-3. Left turn signal, then right — verify each side
+3. Left turn, then right — verify each side

-A plug-in trailer light tester costs under $15 and saves you from getting pulled over.
-Worth having in the car.
+A trailer light tester costs under $15 (tester on Amazon US) and saves you from traffic citations.

 Tongue Weight: Getting It Right